 - Discipline probationary period: Defined time during which a repeated incident will be grounds for the imposition of another penalty.

-- Suspension or expulsion from a faculty, facility or particular course by the Director, Student Development and Services may be imposed when it has been determined that the offense committed is of a serious enough nature that continued registration threatens the function of the University.
-Before suspension or expulsion from a faculty, the Director, Student Development and Services shall give the student notice of the allegations and an opportunity to respond to them.
+- Suspension or expulsion from a faculty, facility or particular course by the Assistant Vice-President, Students may be imposed when it has been determined that the offense committed is of a serious enough nature that continued registration threatens the function of the University.
+Before suspension or expulsion from a faculty, the Assistant Vice-President, Students shall give the student notice of the allegations and an opportunity to respond to them.

 Notwithstanding the above sanctions, the University may also in appropriate cases seek legal redress.

 - The symbol WDR (withdraw) will be entered in the grade column in the student's academic Transcript and Grade Report for the courses in which the student is required to withdraw (for non-academic offences).

 - The notation "suspended" or "expelled" from the "Faculty or University" for "non-academic offences" will be entered on the student's academic Transcript and Grade Report upon receipt of such notice from the Assistant Vice-President, Students.